jjppof/goldensun_html5/README.md

 ## Development environment

-GSHTML5 has no external dependency, so there's no `npm install` or packages on CDN, etc. It's a standalone.
-Just clone the project and run it into a http server.
+GSHTML5 has no external dependency, so there's no `npm install` or packages on CDN, etc. Just clone the project and run it into a http server.
 I would recommend these steps:
 - Clone the project (or download it and extract the files);
 - Download [node.js](https://nodejs.org/en/download/) and install it (make sure you add node.js in the system path);
 - In the terminal, install a light http server using `npm install http-server -g`;